michelfernandez/cove/site/content/english/signaturestandards.md

 The all-round carefree signature for the highest demands
 {{% /heading %}}

-{{< picture rechtssicherheit-wie-hand 665 "Ein Mann unterschreibt mit einem Füller digitale Dokumente nach Schweizer und Europäischen Recht" >}}
+{{< picture qes-en 758 "Two hands - One contract is signed by hand and another with a mobile phone." >}}

 {{% richtext %}}
 **The qualified electronic signature (QES) is legally equal to the handwritten signature.**<br>